hpcleuven/VscDocumentation/source/leuven/wice_quick_start.rst

 The maximum walltime for any job on wICE regular nodes is 7 days (168 hours).
 Job requests with walltimes between 3 and 7 days are not allowed to run on big memory, interactive, GPU nodes.

 wICE cluster uses different workload manager than Genius: Slurm instead of Torque+Moab.
-More info about Slurm can be found :ref:`here </source/antwerp/SLURM_convert_from_PBS>`
+More information about converting pbs scripts and commands into Slurm can be found :ref:`here </source/antwerp/SLURM_convert_from_PBS>`

 Submit to a compute node
 ~~~~~~~~~~~~~~~~~~~~~~~~